|Measurement||Overall: 110 cm x 165 cm|

 In 2017 the Australian War Memorial commissioned its first female Aboriginal official war artist, Quandamooka woman Megan Cope, to travel to the Middle East to accompany various Defence units participating in Operation Accordion.
 She was initially sent to the United Arab Emirates, before being attached to Australian Defence Force units in the Middle East.
 There she recorded and interpreted subjects concerning Australia's contribution to the international effort in the Middle East Region.

 Cope's series of works titled 'Flight or fight' was primarily inspired by a ten-hour flight she took over the Middle East.
-The map used in this painting depicts the regions geography with fine and detailed cartography with the communication symbol for Known Object/War Craft.
+This painting combines detailed cartography of the region with the communication symbol for Known Object/War Craft.
 The centre square aligns with the Iraqi city of Mosul which many soldiers referred to in conversations, Phase 3 of the Battle of Mosul which Australian RAAF participated in.

 Cope connected the Royal Australian Air Force and their mobility by slicing the maps into small squares before fixing them to canvas.
 In this way her work considers the compactability and portabilty of objects, whilst also encouraging dialogue in considering borders and boundaries, maps as grids, and how we navigate and move through places and geography.